a2geek/scullion/README.md

 Note that `stop` and `delete` are modified by the dry-run flag.

+## Filters

+Filters can be applied at any of these levels:
+* Organization
+* Space
+* Application

+Each step in the filter hierarchy contains the results from the prior stels.
+Thus, the organization filter only has the organization.
+Space filters include both space detail as well as organization (if it was processed), etc.

+TODO: If a rule only applies to spaces, the workers will begin processing against a space and skip organizations entirely.
+Same optimization applies to applications.

 ## Rules (tasks)

 Scullion configuration consists of a number of tasks.
 The general layout is done in JSON like this: